Samudhyatha/Amazon_Frontend/README.md

 ## 🌟 Highlights
 - Fully styled using modern CSS techniques such as Flexbox and Grid Layout.
 - Fonts and colors are inspired by Amazon's original design to achieve visual similarity.
 - Organized and clean code for easy customization.

-## 📷 Screenshots
-Include a few screenshots of your project here, showcasing key sections like the navigation bar, product grid, and footer.

 ## 📝 How to Use
 1. Clone the repository: